videojs/http-streaming/README.md

 content.

 The property defaults to `false`.

+##### customTagParsers
+* Type: `Array`
+* can be used as a source option

+With `customTagParsers` you can pass an array of custom m3u8 tag parser objects.
+See https://github.com/videojs/m3u8-parser#custom-parsers

 ### Runtime Properties
 Runtime properties are attached to the tech object when HLS is in